rdodev/sample-gx-project/README.md

 This demo centers around building and using Docker images to be used with Great Expectations.

+## Caveat Emptor

+The examples within are meant for education and illustration purposes only.
+The container images below are not suitable to be deployed on any production system as they are not security/compliance hardened.
+These are meant to be a good starting point.
+Please consult with your team/IT/Opsec before you push these images/containers to any production systems.

 ## Local Deployment

 This sample image shows how straight-forward it can be to containerize GX for local development (with bonus how to run a Jupyter notebook from within the container)